speaktosteve/speaktosteve.github.io/src/routes/component-testing-in-nextjs-using-cypress-part-2-network-intercepting/+page.md

 Also note the execution time is a whopping 953ms (this is a fresh request, before any responses were cached).

 Right now, every time we run these tests, data is being retrieved from the external API.
-This is the end-to-end behaviour that we want to avoid, so lets introduce our first `cy.intercept()`.
+This is the end-to-end behaviour that we want to avoid - we need to use our first `cy.intercept()`.

 Firstly, add a `beforeEach` step to the tests.
 This will execute before each step.
 It basically avoids you writing the same code for every test.